Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

 The user navigates to their "My Listings" to view all their currently posted listings.
 The user selects the "Edit" hyperlink next to a listing, and is directed to a new page containing a form with the listing information.
 The user is able to edit any information they entered in Task 9, as well as have the ability to mark the listing as "Sold".
 Upon making the relevant changes, the user presses the "Save" button at the bottom of the form to confirm any changes they made.
 The user may also cancel editing by pressing the "Cancel" button next to the "Save" button.

 **Task 5: Viewing/filtering/selecting posted listings.**
 The user navigates to the home page of Subby and enters a location into the search bar.
 Subsequently, a new page containing top listings closest to the location specified is loaded.
 The user is presented with filter options on the right hand side of the page, which allows the user to refine their results to their liking.
 Once the desired filters are selected, the user presses the "Filter" button to view the corresponding search results.
 Then, the user selects the listing of their interest, redirecting them to the individual listing page which displays all the relevant information about the sublet.
-Additionally, The user has the ability to view the sublessor contact information on the right hand side of the page if they are interested in making an offer.
+Additionally, the user has the ability to view the sublessor contact information on the right-hand side of the page if they are interested in making an offer.

 **Task 6: Rating a listing (Prerequisites: Task 8)** Task 6: Rating a listing (Prerequisites: Task 8) The user has navigates to individual pages with listing details.
 The user hovers over the stars on the "Write a Review" page (navigated to with "View Reviews" option on each listing details page) at a desired rating level and press down when they are satisfied with the rating they are giving.
 The user then presses the "Submit" button allowing for the rating to go through.